 All authors must disclose any and all financial and personal relationships with other people or organizations that could influence or be perceived to influence their work.
 This disclosure includes direct or indirect financial or personal relationships, interests, and affiliations whether or not directly related to the subject of the manuscript that have occurred over the last two years, or that are expected in the foreseeable future.
 This disclosure includes, but is not limited to, grants or funding, employment, affiliations, patents (in preparation, filed, or granted), inventions, honoraria, consultancies, stock options/ownership, or expert testimony.
 If an author (or authors) has/have no conflicts of interest to declare, this must be stated explicitly.
 For example, "Dr. Stearns reports no biomedical financial interests or potential conflicts of interest."
 Authors may contact the Editorial Office with questions or concerns but should err on the side of inclusion when in doubt.

 IJLM requires that a properly completed Manuscript Submission Form, signed by all authors, be included with the submission for it to be considered for publication.
 Multiple forms are allowed.
 Submissions of revised manuscripts do not require an updated MSF unless the author list or reported information has changed, or revisions are requested by the Editorial Office.
 Forms with signatures "on behalf of" or "for" other authors will not be accepted.
-Authors who are not allowed to transfer copyright must still complete this form.
 The Editorial Office requests that the signed MSF be included at the time of submission.
 If an author is unable to provide the MSF electronically, a faxed copy to 88704883 will be accepted.
 The author must then indicate during the submission process that the MSF is being sent separately.
 Attach a page to the MSF (the title page may be used) containing the funding, acknowledgments, and financial disclosures of all authors.
 Upload this page along with the MSF(s) in the same file.
 Author groups electing to sign separate forms are encouraged to include one attached page with information for all authors.

 All authors are required to acknowledge that the disclosures are complete for both themselves and their co-authors, to the best of their knowledge, when completing the MSF.
 If authors sign multiple forms, each form must contain the same information (i.e. complete funding and acknowledgment information for the article and disclosure statements for each author).
 Manuscripts that fail to include the complete statements of all authors upon submission will be returned to the corresponding author and will delay the processing and evaluation of the manuscript.